 Carbapenem-resistant Enterobacteriaceae (CRE), particularly Klebsiella pneumoniae and Escherichia coli, are a growing worldwide public health threat.
-Because carbapenems represent a drug of last resort for treatment of many enterobacterial infections, particularly those caused by extended-spectrum β-lactamase (ESBL) producing Gram-negative bacteria, they pose significant challenges to clinicians and negatively impact patient care1.
-CRE were first seen in Europe in the early 2000s and their prevalence has increased since2.
-The current epidemiology in Europe varies from sporadic imported cases, to sporadic hospital outbreaks, to (inter-)regional spread between hospitals, to CRE being endemic in health care settings3.
-So far, CRE are mainly a problem in hospitals, but community -spread has been described4.
+Because carbapenems represent a drug of last resort for treatment of many enterobacterial infections, particularly those caused by extended-spectrum β-lactamase (ESBL) producing Gram-negative bacteria, they pose significant challenges to clinicians and negatively impact patient care.
+CRE were first seen in Europe in the early 2000s and their prevalence has increased since.
+The current epidemiology in Europe varies from sporadic imported cases, to sporadic hospital outbreaks, to (inter-)regional spread between hospitals, but community -spread has been described.

 Many different carbapenemase-encoding genes and allelic variants thereof have been identified thus far.
 They are classified into two major molecular families based on their active sites: serine-carbapenemases with main representatives KPC (Ambler class A) and OXA-48 (Ambler class D), and metallo-carbapenemases (Ambler class B), of which NDM, VIM, and IMP are the most commonly detected members.
-The public health threat of the carbapanemase-producing Enterobacteriaceae (CPE) is compounded by the fact that these carbapenemase genes are often found on mobile genetic elements that simultaneously encode resistance to other antimicrobial groups, resulting in multi-drug resistance, and may facilitate carbapenemase genes to spread to epidemiologically successful clones through horizontal gene-transfer within and between species1.
+The public health threat of the carbapanemase-producing Enterobacteriaceae (CPE) is compounded by the fact that these carbapenemase genes are often found on mobile genetic elements that simultaneously encode resistance to other antimicrobial groups, resulting in multi-drug resistance, and may facilitate carbapenemase genes to spread to epidemiologically successful clones through horizontal gene-transfer within and between species.

 Up till now, in the Netherlands CPE are infrequently detected, mainly from patients transferred from a foreign hospital, and their spread is generally well controlled.
-The epidemiology of CPE in 2013 was classified as that of "sporadic hospital outbreaks"; defined as unrelated hospital outbreaks with independent, i.e. epidemiologically unrelated introduction or different strains, no autochthonous inter-institutional transmission reported3.
+The epidemiology of CPE in 2013 was classified as that of "sporadic hospital outbreaks"; defined as unrelated hospital outbreaks with independent, i.e. epidemiologically unrelated introduction or different strains, no autochthonous inter-institutional transmission reported.
 Here we provide an overview of the current epidemiology of CRE and CPE based on ISIS-AR and isolates received at the RIVM for phenotypic and genotypic confirmation